northern/PHP-Common/README.md

 ### flatten

-Sometimes you need to "flatten" array, ie. glueing it's keys and values together with a symbol:
+Sometimes you need to "flatten" an array, i.e. glueing the keys and values together with a symbol or character:

     $a = array('param1' => '123', 'param2' => 'xyz');